What kinds of containers are regulated at BWI Marshall and Martin State Airports?

 Tenant Directive 502.5 (Identification of the Fire Hazards of Stored Materials) identifies the requirements to ensure all storage tanks are identified with the contents being stored and their associated hazards.

-Tenant Directive 502.4 (Aboveground/Underground Storage Tank Registration at Baltimore/Washington International Airport) identifies requirements for tenants to submit storage tank information to MAA.
+Tenant Directive 502.4 (Aboveground/Underground Storage Tank Registration at Baltimore/Washington International Airport) identifies requirements for tenants to submit storage tank information to the MAA.

 Tenant Directive 215.2 (Glycol Above-ground Storage Tanks Standards for Design, Location, and Operation) provides standards for design, location, and operation of ASTs containing glycol.